robinboncoeur/Projects/docs/family/pappa1.md

 **[ English Version ]**

-**Captivity 1945**
-There was nothing, absolutely nothing, I could do to help my comrades.
+**Captivity 1945** There was nothing, absolutely nothing, I could do to help my comrades.
 I was so weak I could barely keep myself upright.
-“This is a house of death,” I told myself.
+“This is a house of death,” I said to myself.
 With my last bit of strength I dragged myself to the stairwell.
 After a few hours out in the open air, and with my comrades’ help, I made it back to my bunk.
 The fresh air had done me good.
 The next day, after the bread was handed out, I forced myself to go outside again.

 "Just don’t give up."